ViolaSorgato/Lunettes-Eyewear/logbook/sprints/sprint-4.md

 **Goals**

-- [] Solve isAdmin problem when logging in 8 SP
+- [ ] Solve isAdmin problem when logging in 8 SP
-- [] Solve Orders not getting created 8 SP
+- [ ] Solve Orders not getting created 8 SP
-- [] Test the whole page fpr bugs 5 SP
+- [ ] Test the whole page fpr bugs 5 SP
-- [] Refine styling and coherence 3 SP
+- [ ] Refine styling and coherence 3 SP
-- [] Comment and clean the code 3 Sp
+- [ ] Comment and clean the code 3 Sp

 **Tasks added later**

+- [ ] Optional!
+Add pages for categories and other extra pages

 **Story Points**